mirshahzad/mirshahzad.github.io/_pages/workprofile.md

 author_profile: true
 ---

-I am an information security specialist with over four years of diverse experience in both industry and academia, which has allowed me to work on a variety of projects for different clients.
-As a freelancer on platforms like Upwork (Top-Rated) and Fiverr (Level-1), I have successfully delivered cybersecurity solutions across multiple domains, including cryptography, privacy, forensics, risk analysis, security compliance, and cybersecurity roadmaps for companies.
-My work is complemented by my role as a Risk Analyst, where I collaborate with a UK-based Senior Cybersecurity Consultant to remotely safeguard the operations of a renowned Scottish court.

-Previously, I led the Data Source Unit at the National Assembly of Pakistan from 2022 to 2024, managing projects in data security, innovation, and analysis, while also guiding junior staff.
-This role, combined with my work as a Cybersecurity Specialist and Researcher for the US-based start-up Temple Logiq, where I developed a comprehensive security roadmap, has enriched my expertise and fueled my passion for advancing cybersecurity practices.
+I am a **Cybersecurity Consultant** with **5+ years** of hands-on experience and **87+ successfully completed projects** in cybersecurity, digital forensics, blockchain development, curriculum & course creation, compliance reviews, and strategic advisory for clients across the globe — including enterprises, SMEs, government agencies, startups, and individuals.
+I deliver solutions that combine deep technical skills with high-level strategic insight.
+I am a **Top-Rated freelancer on Upwork** and a Level-1 Seller on Fiverr.

-1 - INFORMATION SECURITY SPECIALIST
+1 - Cybersecurity Consultant
 ---
 May 2020 - Present \
 Location: Remote
 - I have been involved as a Risk Analyst (remotely) with a Sr. Cybersecurity Consultant (UK-based) on various risk management projects.
-- Furthermore, I am engaged working as an Information Security Specialist with different organizations, and a freelancer on Upwork and Fiverr (I’m Top-Rated on Upwork).
+- Furthermore, I am engaged working as a Cybersecurity Consultant with different organizations, and a freelancer on Upwork and Fiverr (I’m Top-Rated on Upwork).
 - I have worked as a Cybersecurity Specialist and a Researcher at Temple Logiq (a US-based startup) for one year.

 [Upwork profile](https://www.upwork.com/freelancers/mirshahzad){:target="_blank"} |